logo

 What is degenerative disc disease?

-Degenerative disc disease develops as the discs between vertebrae gradually deteriorate.
-This condition occurs naturally because the stress of daily movement leads to wear-and-tear on the discs.
+Degenerative disc disease occurs as the discs between your vertebrae gradually deteriorate.
+This condition develops naturally over time due to the wear and tear of daily movement.

-Each disc also loses moisture as you age, allowing it to collapse and lose its ability to absorb shock and serve as a protective cushion.
+As you age, each disc also loses moisture, causing it to collapse and lose its ability to absorb shock and cushion the spine.

-Without healthy discs, the vertebral bones can rub together or slip out of place, bone spurs and arthritis may develop, and spinal nerves often become pinched.
+Without healthy discs, the vertebrae can rub together or slip out of place, potentially leading to bone spurs, arthritis, and pinched spinal nerves.

 What symptoms does degenerative disc disease cause?

-Degenerative disc disease causes neck or lower back pain, depending on the disc’s location.
-Pain develops as the spine loses the support usually provided by the disc.
+Degenerative disc disease may cause neck or lower back pain, depending on the location of the affected disc.
+Pain often results from the spine losing the support that healthy discs normally provide.

-Spinal instability pinches the nerves and places extra stress on the surrounding muscles.
-As a result, the nerves and muscles become irritated and inflamed, and you may experience painful muscle spasms.
+Spinal instability can pinch nearby nerves and place added stress on surrounding muscles.
+As a result, you may experience inflammation, painful muscle spasms, or radiating symptoms.

 How is degenerative disc disease treated?

-Your Somerset Spine & Pain provider completes an in-depth physical exam and may need imaging like an X-ray, CT scan, or MRI to view the spinal structures.
-They may also complete electrodiagnostic testing to evaluate nerve function.
+Your Somerset Spine & Nerve provider begins with a detailed physical exam and may order imaging tests such as X-rays, CT scans, or MRIs to assess spinal structures.
+Electrodiagnostic testing may also be used to evaluate nerve function.

 • Joint injections